 As an applicant, you will have essays to write, letters of evaluation to gather, MCAT to study for, schools to research, plus the rest of your life to manage, which could include job and internship applications, etc. If you cannot spend the time you need on application preparation now (and secondary essay writing this summer), it might be better to start getting organized this year, but focus on applying the following year.

 6. “Everyone else is doing it.”

-Less than 20% of Princeton applicants applying for ’22 are class of 2022 – the rest are taking “time off.”
-Every student with whom we have talked about time off has benefited from taking it.
+Less than 15% of Princeton applicants applying for ’23 matriculation are class of 2023 – the rest are taking “time between.”
+Every applicant with whom we have talked about time off has benefited from taking it.
 They all found something productive to do in their glide year(s) and may be more attractive to admissions committees with this new experience as well as the maturity gained from being in the real world.

 7. You can gain more experience and practice articulating your career interests, on paper and aloud.